FACTBOX-The Biden Cabinet: President-elect builds a team

 HOMELAND SECURITY: ALEJANDRO MAYORKAS

-A Cuba-born lawyer will be the first Latino and first immigrant to head the department if confirmed as secretary of homeland security.
-As head of Citizenship and Immigration Services under Obama, Mayorkas led implementation of the Deferred Action for Childhood Arrivals program for Dreamers, people who were brought to the United States as undocumented children.
-DACA drew Republican criticism and could lead to Republican opposition against Mayorkas in the Senate.
+The Cuban-born lawyer will be the first Latino and first immigrant to head the department if confirmed as secretary of homeland security.
+As head of Citizenship and Immigration Services under Obama, Mayorkas led implementation of the Deferred Action for Childhood Arrivals program for "Dreamers" - people who were brought to the United States as children.
+DACA drew Republican criticism and could lead to Republican opposition to Mayorkas in the Senate.

 DIRECTOR OF NATIONAL INTELLIGENCE: AVRIL HAINES